Hives Treatment Center Over 150,000 patients helped since 2001

 What Are Stress Hives?

-Stress hives are also known as a stress rash or as stress bumps.
-They develop due to chronic stress or tension, and appear as red raised areas and swollen areas on the skin that seem to suddenly appear.
-Stress hives cause itching most of the time, and some people report having a burning or stinging sensation wherever they appear.
-Stress induced hives will go away by themselves when you have successfully released ALL the stress from your body or taken an appropriate stress hives treatment that will eliminate your symptoms.
+Stress hives develop due to chronic stress or tension in your life, and appear as red, raised and swollen areas on the skin that seem to suddenly appear.
+Stress hives, which are also known as a stress rash or as stress bumps, are often incredibly itchy, and some people report having a burning or stinging sensation wherever they appear.
+Stress induced hives will go away by themselves when you have successfully released ALL the stress from your body or taken the hives treamtment OxyHives, which will eliminate your symptoms.